 With a 72% NTSC color gamut and a brightness of about 300 nits, the display of the Predator Helios 300 produces vibrant and lifelike colors, as well as good viewing angles.
 What’s more, with a 144 Hz refresh rate, it offers a fluid and highly responsive gaming experience, too.
 Thus, it efficiently combines the most important traits of IPS and TN panels in one display.

 Of course, it is by no means perfect.
-But even though there are IPS displays out there with better color reproduction, VA displays with better contrast, and TN displays with faster pixel response time, we feel that this laptop’s display is quite remarkable, considering both the price tag and the fact that it’s a laptop display.
+Even though there are IPS displays out there with better color reproduction, VA displays with better contrast, and TN displays with faster pixel response time, we feel that this laptop’s display is quite remarkable, considering both the price tag and the fact that it’s a laptop display.

 |CPU Model||Intel Core i7-8750H|